-At UT Law, our students work hard in the classroom while also participating in robust experiential learning opportunities.
-With programs such as the renowned Society Program and our 17 nationally recognized clinics, UT Law students experience a holistic approach to legal education and practice.
+At Texas Law, our students work hard in the classroom while also participating in robust experiential learning opportunities.
+With programs such as the renowned Society Program and our 17 nationally recognized clinics, Texas Law students experience a holistic approach to legal education and practice.

 The Society Program is designed to help build a sense of community within the school and to allow students to interact with the faculty in small groups.
 UT Freshlaws are assigned to a society during their first year and maintain membership in that society throughout law school.
 The societies engage in a wide range of public service, social, professional and athletic activities throughout the year.

 Texas Law has one of the largest and most vibrant clinical programs in the country.
 Students in our clinical courses work on legal issues in real-world settings by representing clients, working on cases and serving as interns.
 Clinics and internships integrate skills, theory, strategy and law, building a bridge between the classroom and the profession.